scienceofscience/scienceofscience.github.io/_pages/about.md

 ---

 **The Center for Science of Science** at [Yonsei University](https://www.yonsei.ac.kr/) is the first university research center in South Korea dedicated to the study of the science of science.

+Starting with the introduction of the first graduate-level course on the science of science, the center aims to support young researchers in entering and studying the field, as well as to create a platform for researchers to share recent studies and findings.
+By doing so, we aim to gradually build a research community around the science of science in South Korea.

 The science of science (SciSci) is based on a transdisciplinary approach that uses large data sets to study the mechanisms underlying the doing of science—from the choice of a research problem to career trajectories and progress within a field.